microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

     !["A picture of reviewing the response in the Results section of the editor"](../../img/graphics/2025-01-17_6.41.24_AM.png)

-1. Try it again with the following code and see what answer the chat completion endpoint provides!
+1. Copy the following code in the the GraphQL editor and see what answer the chat completion endpoint provides!

     ```graphql-notype
     query {